311 (telephone number): History

 The first use of 3-1-1 for informational services was in Baltimore, Maryland, where the service commenced on 2 October 1996.
 3-1-1 is intended to connect callers to a call center that can be the same as the 9-1-1 call center, but with 3-1-1 calls assigned secondary priority, answered only when no 9-1-1 calls are waiting.
 This is intended to improve efficiency so that true emergency callers are answered quickly with highest priority.

 The largest 3-1-1 operation in North America was implemented in New York City in March 2003.

 The Canadian Radio-television and Telecommunications Commission (CRTC) reserved 3-1-1 for non-emergency municipal services throughout Canada on 5 November 2004.
 The first Canadian 3-1-1 service opened in Calgary, Alberta on 18 May 2005.

 Historically, the 311 code was used by some telephone companies for testing.
 In Alberta, 311 was the automatic number announcement circuit (ANAC) until 1 April 2005 when it was changed to 958–6111 to provide for the 3-1-1 service.

 Since 2020, National 311 Day has been held on March 11 (3/11) to spread awareness about 3-1-1 systems.

+In 2026, Maryland became the first state to enact a statewide 311 system.